 In Brandenburg, a completely different example: a foundation ensures that the many small projects that arise within a community are bundled as special purpose vehicles under its roof.
 Since the foundation promotes local charitable causes, everyone benefits – even those who do not have the capital to become shareholders.
 This increases the acceptance of projects that are otherwise often hastily rejected.

-Here you can find more details about some of our implemented projects.
+The best references are examples of where theory was practically implemented.
+Here you can find more details about some of our successfully implemented projects.

 Urban Farming 2.0 - the future of nutrition in the city

 With TopFarmers StartUp, we achieve that food is produced close to the consumer – and that fish (proteins), vegetables and tropical fruits are an important component in a recirculation system to shape the agriculture of the future in polyculture.

 The design principles are based on observations of nature: the aim is to consciously imitate ecosystems.
 The interrelationship of bacteria, algae, fungi, animals and plants is used – also called “The Five Kingdoms of Nature”.
 This method distinguishes TopFarmers significantly from conventional systems, as it does not specialize in one species or group of plants, but simulates the balance of nature through high biodiversity and produces a healthy mix of food.
 After a three-year pilot phase, the market entry was successfully managed – with a powerful team and enthusiastic first customers.

 Mushrooms on coffee grounds - proteins for the world